microsoft/X-Mem/README.md

 	- Supports rapid addition of new benchmark kernel routines by others
 	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor additions

-Cross-platform: Currently implemented for Windows on x86-64 CPUs with AVX extensions
+Cross-platform: Currently implemented for Windows and GNU/Linux on x86-64 CPUs
 	- Designed to allow straightforward porting to other operating systems and ISAs
-	- Planning to implement GNU/Linux port

 Memory throughput:
 	- Accurate measurement of sustained memory throughput to all levels of cache